A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Results

 \subsection{Sensitivity studies}

-The first sensitivity study examines whether the optimal value of the eddy viscosities ratio $K_{mh}/K_{mv}$ depends on the horizontal grid resolution.
+The first sensitivity study examines whether the value of $K_{mh}/K_{mv}$ that yields the highest diagnostic skill depends on the horizontal grid resolution.
 In the previous section, we showed that $Ri_{\mathrm{new}}$ with any value of $K_{mh}/K_{mv}$ greater than zero yields better performance relative to $Ri_{\mathrm{old}}$, except when the ratio becomes excessively large ($\gtrsim 5\times10^{4}$).
 We also found that $Ri_{\mathrm{new}}$ with ratios in the range $10^{3}$--$10^{4}$ substantially exceeds the performance of TI1, and peak skill is obtained for $K_{mh}/K_{mv}\approx 5000$.
 These results were derived using ERA5 at its native 0.25$^\circ$ ($\sim$31~km) resolution, which is comparable to the grid spacing of operational NWP models used for aviation turbulence forecasting.
-However, the optimal $K_{mh}/K_{mv}$ may depend on horizontal resolution, because the horizontal spatial gradients appearing in the divergence and deformation terms in Equation.~\eqref{eq:18} may strengthen at finer resolution and weaken at coarser resolution.
+However, the value of $K_{mh}/K_{mv}$ that yields the highest diagnostic skill may depend on horizontal resolution, because the horizontal spatial gradients appearing in the divergence and deformation terms in Equation~\eqref{eq:18} may strengthen at finer resolution and weaken at coarser resolution.

-Table~\ref{tab:tab3} shows the optimal $K_{mh}/K_{mv}$ values and the corresponding AUC obtained when $Ri_{\mathrm{new}}$ is computed using ERA5 at its native 0.25$^\circ$ resolution and after regridding to 1$^\circ$ and 2$^\circ$ grids.
-The range of tested values $K_{mh}/K_{mv}$ in this sensitivity experiment is slightly wider than in Table~2, which explains why the optimal value for LOG turbulence at native resolution is 7000 rather than 5000.
+Table~\ref{tab:tab3} shows the values of $K_{mh}/K_{mv}$ that maximize diagnostic skill and the corresponding AUC obtained when $Ri_{\mathrm{new}}$ is computed using ERA5 at its native $0.25^\circ$ resolution and after regridding to $1^\circ$ and $2^\circ$ grids.
+The range of tested values $K_{mh}/K_{mv}$ in this sensitivity experiment is slightly wider than in Table~2, which explains why the value for LOG turbulence at native resolution is 7000 rather than 5000.
 However, the differences in AUC are very small, consistent with the weak sensitivity within the well-performing interval identified earlier.
 For LOG and MOG turbulence, AUC values decrease by about 0.01 when regridding from 0.25$^\circ$ to 1$^\circ$, and by roughly 0.015 for SOG turbulence.
 The difference between the 1$^\circ$ and 2$^\circ$ results is minimal ($\lesssim$0.003\% in AUC), indicating that the diagnostic is only weakly sensitive to horizontal grid spacing at these resolutions.
 The regridding was performed using area-averaging; an alternative approach based on subsampling the grid (i.e., retaining every fourth or eighth grid point) showed nearly identical values, confirming that the results are also weakly sensitive to the regridding method.